Tinkerforge/doc/en/source/Hardware/Bricklets/Voltage_Current.rst

 is very cold or very hot.
 In this case you can recalibrate the Bricklet with a precise multimeter:

-Start the Brick Viewer and set gain multiplier and divisor to 1, press "save calibration".
-Now read the real current measurement from your multimeter and put it in the gain multiplier field.
-Put the current current measurement from the Voltage/Current Bricklet in the gain divisor field and press "save calibration" again.
+Start the Brick Viewer and set "Gain Multiplier" and "Gain Divisor" to 1, press "Save Calibration".
+Now read the real current measurement from your multimeter and put it in the "Gain Multiplier" field.
+Put the current current measurement from the Voltage/Current Bricklet in the "Gain Divisor" field and press "Save Calibration" again.

 Now the Voltage/Current Bricklet is calibrated for the new environment.